IMAP to Office 365 Migration

 - Select ‘IMAP to Office 365 Migration’.

-Step 2: Connect to source IMAP server
+Step 2: Connect to the Source IMAP Server

-- For single-user login, select the appropriate IMAP host name from the list or enter it manually.
-Then, provide the email address and password.
-To connect to a Gmail account, ensure you create an app password and use it as the password.
+- For a single-user login, choose the appropriate IMAP host name from the list or enter the full IMAP Server name manually.
+Next, enter your email address and password.
+If connecting a Gmail account, make sure to create an app password and use it instead of your regular password.

 - Click the ‘Login’ button.

-- Modify the CSV file with the required details such as email address, password, host name and port number in the CSV file and Save the changes.
+- Modify the CSV file with the required details such as email address, password, host name and port number in the CSV file and save the changes.

 - Verify the mailboxes, and click 'Next'.